Serj-Sxhx/Vaults/01 Body of Work/_Paideia x Praxis Homepage (2023 WIP).md

 # Chapter 8 | Love

-# Chapter 9 | Longterm Thinking and Adaptive Institutions
+# Chapter 9 | Longtermism and Adaptive Institutions
 [[Mimetis Theory of Change]]

 # Chapter 10 | Any game can be gamed - New organising principles.

 [[Outcome Aligning Society - Wellbeing metrics]]